molecula/documentation/cloud/cloud-data-ingestion/streaming-https-endpoint/_posts/2022-03-31-tutorial-streaming-confluent-cloud.md

 ---

 **⚠ WARNING:** This page contains information that only applies to FeatureBase Cloud.
 Additionally, this page represents a work in progress that is subject to frequent changes.

+## Before you begin

+{% include /cloud/database-dependencies.md %}

 For the purpose of this walkthrough it is assumed that a Kafka cluster is deployed and an existing Kafka topic is already being written to.